sanders41/split-schedule/README.md

 ```
 git clone https://github.com/sanders41/split_schedule.git

+If you do not already have Poetry installed
+you will need to install it with the instuctions here https://python-poetry.org/docs/#installation
 ```

 **Note:** Python 3.8 or greater is required

 Using a virtual environmnet is recommended for installing this package.
-Once the virtual environment is created activate it and run the setup script.
+Once the virtual environment is created activate it and install the dependencies.

 ```
-pip install .
+poetry install
 ```

 # Usage